 With double-digit job growth forecast across the nurse assistant, home health aide, personal care assistant and direct support professional careers, this is a great program for someone looking to get into the healthcare industry.

 Students can take courses during their junior and senior years.
 Students may also have the option of taking a one-year program to earn certification as a Direct Support Professional (DSP), Home Health Aide (HHA), Personal Care Aide (PCA) or a separate one-year program to earn certification as a Certified Nurse Assistant (CNA).

-Through both plans students will earn CPR and American Health Association First Aid certifications.
-Below is the breakdown of how the options work:
+Through both plans students will earn American Heart Association BLS/CPR and First Aid certifications while also gaining valuable hands-on experience in area healthcare and direct support facilities.
+Following is the breakdown of how the sequences works:

-Students will learn total patient through training in the classroom and off campus.
-They prepare to take the Certified Nurse Assistant examination that qualifies CNAs to work in any nursing home in New York State.
-Students will complete 108 hours of clinical work in a nursing home setting.
+Students learn total patient care through training in the classroom and off campus.
+They prepare to take the Certified Nurse Assistant examination (Prometric) that qualifies CNAs to work in any nursing home in New York state.
+Students complete 108 hours of clinical work in a nursing home.